davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-17-how-to-automate-offline-servicing-in-configuration-manager-2012.md

 # Image Offline Servicing in SCCM 2012

-In my last post (<a href="http://david-obrien.de/?p=532" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://david-obrien.de/?p=532', 'Create a new Software Update Group in ConfigMgr']);" target="_blank">Create a new Software Update Group in ConfigMgr</a>) I showed you how to create a new Software Update Group, e.g. when the latest Microsoft updates are available.
+In my last post ([Create a new Software Update Group in ConfigMgr](http://david-obrien.de/?p=532)) I showed you how to create a new Software Update Group, e.g. when the latest Microsoft updates are available.
 By the way, there will be an upgrade to that post!

 Today I’m going to show you how to automate the process called Image Offline Servicing by script.